homemade elephant ears

 In a pan, add the milk, butter and sugar.
 Stir until the butter is melted.

-Let cool down to 115 degrees. (move to a large bowl)
+Let mix cool down to 115 degrees or less.

 Once temp is less than 115 degrees, add the yeast and stir and let set for 5 minutes.